vegito2002/gitbook-summary-generator/README.md

 to the root of your repo.
 The folder `./demo` is ready to be linked to your gitbook.

 ## A Little More Explanation
 This is a compact script.
 All you need is Java for it to work.
-Copy all `.class` files to a convenient folder, preferably the root of your repo.
+Copy `Gen.class` (or `Gen.java` if you want to compile yourself) to a convenient folder, preferably the root of your repo.

 The introduction above aims to get you going as quick as possible.
 Here are some more explanation.
 First, please refer to the wonderful documentation [here](https://toolchain.gitbook.com/structure.html) for detailed information.
 Here I give as little information as possible.